-In 1638, Winthrop Jr. paid Masconomet £20 for a quitclaim deed to some of the sagamore’s personal landholdings.
-This first deed specifies farmland along present-day Argilla Road between Labor-in-Vain Creek and Chebacco Creek, including Sagamore Hill.
-Winthrop Jr. noted this sale in his papers, but did not occupy “Argilla Farm” or Sagamore Hill or Castle Hill on Plum Island Sound beyond.
+In 1637, Winthrop Jr. paid Masconomet £20 for a quitclaim deed to some of the sagamore’s personal landholdings.
+This first deed specifies farmland along present-day Argilla Road between Labor-in-Vain Creek and Chebacco Creek, including Castle Hill and Sagamore Hill.
+Winthrop Jr. noted this sale in his papers, but did not occupy “Argilla Farm” or Sagamore Hill or Castle Hill on Plum Island Sound.
 He was intent instead on founding colonies in Connecticut.
-Later in 1638, Masconomet sold the entirety of “Agawam” (Salem to the Merrimack River) to the Ipswich colonists for another £20.
+Later in 1638, Masconomet sold the entirety of “Agawam” (Salem Sound to the Merrimack River) to the Ipswich colonists for another £20.
 Winthrop Jr. sued in the Massachusetts General Court for reimbursement of the purchase price for the first deed and won.
 In 1644, after moving to New London, Connecticut, Winthrop Jr. deeded Castle Hill to his Deputy Governor and brother-in-law, Samuel Symonds.
-In 1910 the Crane family acquired the property, which is now managed by the Trustees of Reservations.27 The locations of Agawam Village and Masconomet’s homestead on the Castle Neck River and information about the place of the Pawtucket in local history have been suppressed, withheld from the pubic.
+In 1910 the Crane family acquired the property, which is now managed by the Trustees of Reservations.27 Until recently, the locations of Agawam Village, Masconomet’s homestead on the Castle Neck River, and information about the place of the Pawtucket in local history have been suppressed, withheld from the pubic.

 The First Deed Masconomet Signed